cuthbertLab/music21/music21/doc/moduleStream.rst

 **getPitches()**

-    Return all pitches found in any element in the stream as a list (since pitches have no duration, it's a list not a stream)
+    Return all pitches found in any element in the stream as a list (since Pitches have no duration, it's a list not a stream)

 **getOverlaps()**

     Find any elements that overlap.
 Overlaping might include elements that have no duration but that are simultaneous.
 Whether elements with None durations are included is determined by includeNoneDur.
-This example demosntrates end-joing overlaps: there are four quarter notes spaced by quarter notes.
+This example demonstrates end-joing overlaps: there are four quarter notes each following each other.
 Whether or not these count as overalps is determined by the includeCoincidentBoundaries parameter.

     >>> a = Stream()
     >>> for x in range(4):
-    ...     n = Element(note.Note('G#'))
+    ...     n = note.Note('G#')
     ...     n.duration = duration.Duration('quarter')
     ...     n.offset = x * 1
     ...     a.append(n)